Tendons of the Foot

 The foot and ankle have multiple tendons which run from the lower leg to the foot.
 Tendons are bands of connective tissue which connect muscles to bones.
 The tendons that cross that ankle and foot control the movement of the foot and ankle.
 There are 4 main movements at the ankle and foot.

 - Dorsal flexion (pulling the foot and toes upward): The main tendon for this movement is the Anterior Tibialis.

 - Plantar flexion (pointing the foot and toes downward): The main tendon for this is the Achilles Tendon.

 - Inversion (turning the foot inward): The main tendon for this is Posterior Tibialis Tendon.

 - Eversion (turning the foot outward): The main tendons for this are the Peroneal tendons (longus and brevis).

-There are other tendons which help to control the movements of the toes.
-The big toe has strong and large tendon which control flexion and extension.
+Other tendons help to control the movements of the toes.
+The big toe has a strong and large tendon that controls flexion and extension.